jgibbons7/Group-project-proposal/README.md

 - Through statistics, data visualization and a call to action.

 ### Who is your target user?
-- Skeptical citizens who don’t see a problem.
+- All Americans seeking a greater understanding of inequality.

 ### How much experience do they have with technology?
 - Minimal to none.